 Food addiction is a behavioural addiction that is caused by a fault in the brain’s reward system.
-An eating addiction is defined by the impulse to over-consume particular foods regardless of the adverse consequences.
+An eating addiction or emotional eating is defined by the impulse to over-consume particular foods regardless of the adverse consequences.
 Food addiction can also include harmful habits such as bingeing and purging.
 The types of foods that tend to appeal to food addicts are ‘junk foods’, which are sugary, salty and fatty.

 These junk foods trigger the pleasure centre in the brain and produce a reaction that is comparable to that of drug and alcohol addiction.
 People become addicted to the pleasurable feelings that they receive from eating these foods, which are caused by a flood of dopamine in the brain.
 They keep eating to prolong theses feelings, even if they are not hungry.

 Addiction can be tricky to identify, especially when it comes to food addiction because eating is a necessity.
 Many food addicts conceal their problem by hiding food or eating in private.
 Some other signs of food addiction include:

 Food addiction has negative effects on all aspects of daily life.
 Health effects of food addiction include: